 And since Tobit lived to see the fall of Nineveh, Ahikar could likewise have lived into the reign of Ashurbanipal.

 Even if I were willing to consider changing when Nebuchadnezzar I lived.
 He actually fits the time of Ashurbanipal better.
 Ashurbanipal's brother Shamam-shum-ukin was King of Babylon during his reign.
 A similar event involving a statue of Marduk being returned to Babylon transpires during his reign.
 Nebuchadnezzar I celebrated a victory over Elam that seems similar to Ashurbanipal's.
-And Nebuchadnezzar I conquered the "land of the Amorites" which could well refer to Canaan, where the Amorites originally came from, even Jerusalem was sometimes linked the Amorites.
+And Nebuchadnezzar I conquered the "land of the Amorites" which could well refer to Canaan, where the Amorites originally came from, even Jerusalem was sometimes linked to the Amorites.

 However my own revised chronology theories generally leave the Mesopotamian Kings Lists unaltered, as supported by Vellikvosky's own writing about Hamurabi and the 12th Dynasty of Egypt.

 The city or village refereed to as Bethulia, which is not otherwise known to have existed, but seems to be near Jerusalem, I think is possibly meant to be Bethlehem.
 Both names begin with a Beth.
 Bethulia seems to come from a Hebrew word for Virgin, Micah 4-5 tells us Bethlehem is where The Messiah will be born.
-And in the context of my theory that Bethlehem is Zion which is the City of David, three Bible verses refereed to the Bethulah daughter of Zion, (2 Kings 19:21, Isaiah 37:22 and Lamentations 2:13).
+And in the context of my theory that Bethlehem is Zion which is the City of David, three Bible verses refer to the Bethulah daughter of Zion, (2 Kings 19:21, Isaiah 37:22 and Lamentations 2:13).
 Micah 4-5 also refers to the Daughter of Zion giving birth in Bethlehem.
 And if Judith was a wife of King Manasseh, it ties into the element of Bethlehem remaining a city linked to the house of David all through the Kingdom Period.

 Now for my own personal theory.